ShrewdSpirit/OpenComputersStuff/README.md

 Most of the scripts are written in [moonscript](http://moonscript.org) thus generated lua code might be huge and you need higher memory or maybe higher callBudgets!

 ----
-libsui: An OO GUI library
+libsui: An OO GUI library (I've broke it!
+So don't use it yet!)

 suitest: test script for shrewdui